abinit/abinit/doc/tutorial/gwr_intro.md

 in the WFK file specified via [[getwfk_filepath]] or [[getwfk]] in multi-dataset mode.
-This WFK file is usually produced by performing a NSCF calculation including empty states and the GWR driver provides a specialized option to perform a **direct diagonalization** of the KS Hamiltonian in parallel with Scalapack (see section below).
+This WFK file is usually produced by performing a NSCF calculation including empty states and the GWR driver provides a specialized option to perform a **direct diagonalization** of the KS Hamiltonian in parallel with Scalapack.

-When computing the KS Green's function $G^0$, the number of bands included in the sum over states is controlled by [[nband]].
+When computing the KS Green's function $G^0$, the number of bands is controlled by [[nband]].
 Clearly, it does not make any sense to ask for more bands than the ones available in the WFK file.
-Note that GWR also needs the GS density produced by a previous GS SCF run.
+Note that GWR also needs the GS density produced by a previous GS SCF run in order to compute the matrix elements of $v_\xc[n]$.
 The location of the density file can be specified via [[getden_filepath]] or [[getden]].

 The imaginary axis is sampled using a minimax mesh with [[gwr_ntau]] points.